 Comprehensive communications facilities enable communications between a Reality database environment and another Reality database, or a host system environment (UNIX or Windows).
 UNIX-Connect forms an integral part of the Reality software and must be installed on a UNIX host along with the base Reality software.

 User Documentation

-Reality is supplied with comprehensive on-line documentation that you can view in an internet browser.
+Reality is supplied with comprehensive Online Documentation that you can view in an internet browser.

-Contents of the ISO Image/DVD for Installation
+How to Use the Contents of the ISO Image/DVD for Installation